-- (b) When the MMEL or MMEL Supplement is amended so as to become more restrictive, or when the CAA requires immediate amendment of the MEL, operators will be allowed 30 days from the date of notification of revision to amend their MEL. - (c) Except as noted above, the aircraft operator's MEL shall be amended to reflect the most recent approved version of the MMEL or MMEL Supplement within 90 days of receipt of the latest revision or amendment.
+(a) [When the MMEL or MMEL Supplement is amended to become more restrictive, or when the CAA requires immediate amendment of the MEL, operators will be allowed 30 days from the date of notification of revision to amend their MEL.

+(b) When the MMEL or MMEL Supplement is amended to become less restrictive, an operator's MEL shall be amended to reflect the most recent approved version of the MMEL or MMEL Supplement within 90 days of receipt of the latest revision or amendment.]